leberns/sp-hello-events/installers/hello-events-installer/README.md

 ## Creating the Provisioning Template

-The site columns, site content types and lists are defined in a provision template.
+The site columns, site content types and lists are defined in a provisioning template.
 This template can be generated based on the structures of a given site and saved on a file for later use.

 The script [`save-template.ps1`](./save-template.ps1) generates this template file.